Find helpful products at OrthopedicApothecary.com

 Diagnosis begins with a thorough physical examination.
 This may include x-rays or other diagnostic tests.
 Depending on the severity of the condition and how long it has persisted, treatment options could include both surgical and non-surgical plans.

 Although renowned for his surgical ability, Dr. Cohen is a firm believer in using conservative, non-operative treatment plans before considering surgery.
-For Dupuytren's disease, this could include medication, splints, and range-of-motion exercises.
+For Dupuytren's disease, this could include splints, therapy, and range of motion exercises.

 (Note: be sure to click on the "stop" button before starting a new audio comment)